Posted on

 A Patent on…Pinkness?

 Dow, Syngenta, Bayer, DuPont, BASF….what do these company names connote to you?
 You probably know them as some the world’s largest producers of chemicals, from glyphosate to alka seltzer.
 These companies, along with a few others, own hundreds of other smaller companies.
-As a group, they responsible for the majority of chemicals produced on the planet, chemicals that define how we grow food, manage our health, and run our industries.
+As a group, they are responsible for the majority of chemicals produced on the planet.
+These chemicals define how we grow food, manage our health, and run our industries.
 But did you know these companies also pose one of the greatest risks to biodiversity threatening the worlds food supply?

 In addition to producing the herbicides, insecticides, and fungicides that commonly drench fields, these companies are increasingly altering and patenting the species and varieties on which these chemicals are sprayed.
 The playbook often goes as follows.
 Take a common variety that has been grown, saved and selected on for thousands of generations.
 Use modern GM tech to alter a single gene or two among the plant’s tens of thousands.
 Apply for a utility patent which claims you’ve invented a novel product.
 Force this product on the world’s farmers who now have no financial choice but to stay on this technological treadmill.
 Use patent law to prevent other farmers, gardeners, independent breeders and universities from saving, sharing, and selling the seed or using the genetic material to breed new varieties for the public commons.